 … he recognizes that the situation, having a life of its own distinct from his intentions, may foil his [plans] and reveal new meanings.

 Schön’s work sheds light on some key issues in software development:

-Firstly, consider the agile aversion to Big Design Up Front (BDUF).
+Consider the agile aversion to Big Design Up Front (BDUF).
 BDUF is not an on-going conversation with the situation.
 It’s just a period of thinking, followed by an attempt to give the situation a lecture!
-That doesn’t work in any other professions.

-Secondly, there are implications for passing work from one person to another.
+There are implications for passing work from one person to another.
 Some years ago, as a software architect, I had difficulty working with a more junior developer.
-Our interactions just didn’t seem to be successful.
 I now realise what was going on.
-He thought I was handing over a description of what he should build; but I thought I was handing over a conversation with the situation.
+He thought I was handing over a description of what he should build; but I thought I was handing over an incomplete conversation with the situation.

-It’s difficult to hand over an in-flight conversation, for someone else to continue in your absence.
-And yet, when a senior hands over a “design” to a junior, that is exactly what’s happening.
-The senior is stepping back from the conversation with the situation, and expecting the junior to continue it.
+It’s difficult to hand over an in-flight conversation, for someone else to continue on your behalf.
+And yet, when a senior hands over a so-called “design” to a junior, that is exactly what’s happening:

 Here’s this conversation I’ve been having with the problem.
 Here’s a rough outline of what I said and how the situation replied.
 So I think we might proceed as follows…<outline of suggested solution goes here>.
 But, don’t just take my word for it.
 Continue the conversation, thinking and altering course when necessary, as I would have done if I had continued the conversation myself.
 Finally, if you need to change course, but don’t know how, ask me and we’ll figure it out together.”